In the media

 In a new WIDER Working Paper Transitions between informal and formal jobs in India – patterns, correlates, and consequences, researchers from UNU-WIDER, Sikkim University, and the University of Manchester show that despite high economic growth over the last decades, most of India’s poorest and low-skilled workers remain 'stuck' in a dead-end work status.
 The analysis is based on data on over 37,000 workers from the India Human Development Surveys of 2004–05 and 2011–12.

 Published in August 2020, the research findings have been featured in leading media outlets in India including Mint, a financial daily published by the Hindustan Times, and Open, a weekly current affairs and features magazine.
 The study also featured in an in-depth article in Economic Times examining employment trends in an economy besieged by a pandemic-induced crisis.
+The study was the top highlight in the September 2020 newsletter of the India Human Development Survey.

 The coverage highlights the finding that economic growth by itself may not make material difference to reducing the high rates of informality in India, and that direct state interventions that enhance the livelihoods of lower tier informal workers may be necessary.